A Tamara Aladin design from the 1970s. A moody autumnal green colour, which captures the light beautifully.

 The design - with its cog shaped outline - is influenced by the aesthetics of industrial design, and architecture.

 It is an aesthetic promoted at the Machine Art Exhibition (MoMA Exh. #34, March 5-April 29, 1934), co curated by the architect Philip Johnson.
 It is an exhibition which Tamara Aladin, who studied ceramics at art school, would have been aware of.

-The exhibition curated engineering, and mechanical design, as art - Presenting engineering from large gearing cogs, to aeronautical propellers as art forms
+The exhibition curated engineering, and mechanical design, as art by presenting engineering - from large gearing cogs, to aeronautical propellers - as art forms

 The exhibition is critical in linking art, design, and craft; as aesthetic realms to explore as a whole.